Indoor Golf Business Plan, Study, Location Tool and Start up Model

 Optoma UHD35 Golf Simulator Projector

-Another true 4K projector that will bring your golf simulator to life.
-But the lamp rates at 3600 lumens, making it a bit brighter than the BenQ TK700STi.
-Another big improvement is in the color contrast, with the Optoma UHD35 popping a 100000:1 contrast ratio.
-The Dynamic Black technology performs something like a visual miracle by rendering details in dark images and keeping bright scenes realistic.
+My Feelings After Using the Optoma UHD35 Golf Simulator Projector One of the improvements that particularly impresses me here is the color contrast, with the Optoma UHD35 popping a 100000:1 contrast ratio.
+The Dynamic Black technology performs something that seems like a visual miracle to me by rendering details in dark images and keeping bright scenes realistic.

 It’s also super fast, with a 4ms lag at 240 Hz.